Skip to Content

 Where to stay: Atlantic Breeze Suites is a no-frills hotel on Ocean Boulevard with ocean views and decent prices.
 If you need a bit more space, this adorable cottage is two blocks from the beach and has openings this summer!

 What to do: Head into nearby Portsmouth and tour the historic homes and museums before indulging at one of the area’s best restaurants.
 Take a hike at Odiorne Point State Park and visit the Seacoast Science Center.
-Try your luck at Hampton Beach Casino and be sure to check out the many special events.
+Try your luck at Hampton Beach Casino, and be sure to check out the many special events in the area.

 Revere Beach, Massachusetts